RobbeLauwers/Information_retrieval_2/README.md

 # Information retrieval 2: Document Ranking Using a Neural Retrieval Model

+Presentation and report are Presentation.pdf and Report.pdf respectively.

 Instead of running the model training on our own computers, we used Google Colab.
 The online notebook is available here: https://colab.research.google.com/drive/1c2DH0ytXTdclzNoDIaTNI2d_eU5XyDun?usp=sharing